New Zealand Diploma in Veterinary Nursing (Level 6)

 Summary

 Students in this programme will develop skills in the care, management, handling, and nursing of a range of companion animals in a clinical environment.
-Students will learn to manage patients and clients, and follow protocols in all aspects of clinical veterinary practice.
+Students will learn to manage patients and clients, as well as follow protocols in all aspects of clinical veterinary practice.

-Students will get daily opportunities to care for and handle companion animals in a purpose-built Wintec facility that houses commonly kept companion animals.
+Students will have opportunities to care for and handle companion animals in a purpose-built Wintec facility that houses commonly kept companion animals.
 They will also gain exposure to the on-site vet clinic while studying.

-Please note: It is a requirement of this programme that you have a form of transport and/or someone that can transport you around the Waikato/Waipa areas to complete your work placement hours each week.
+Please note: It is a requirement of this programme that you have a form of transport and/or someone who can transport you around the Waikato/Waipa areas to complete your industry placement hours each week.
 We cannot guarantee you will be able to complete hours within your area of residence.

 View programme modules